denten-books/plain-text/main.md

 signal in Morse code.
 In reading and playing music, a musician furthermore transforms musical notation--a controlled, paper-bound vocabulary--into sound representation, the movement of molecules unlimited in its expressive potential.

-[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
-@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
-@comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."
+The blueprints for the Hughes telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of trans-coding and trans-mediation.
+Digitality, in that sense, is besides the point.
+The telegraph is a device that pushes language, normally bound to air (as speech) and paper (as a writing system), through water and metal.
+Even today, deep beneath the sea surface, telegraph lines ferry messages from continent to continent.
+And at each end of the telegraph cable is a transmediation device that makes media transference possible.

+### 1.1.5 Human-readablity

+Electricity--the "language" of wires--is not a media format intended for human consumption.
+One could learn to understand telegraph intercourse through electricution, by applying the wire directly to the skin.
+Direct brain-computer interfaces promise to do more or less exactly that and are common enough today to be turned into a toy.[^ln-mindflex] The early efforts in this space implanted electrodes into the brain directly to caputure single-neuron activity, or relied on imprecise "noisy" electroencephalographic (EEG) scalp activity.
+In 2004 a team of scientists developed a way of controlling  "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [^@leuthardt_braincomputer_2004; @miller_spectral_2007].
+And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation devolped by the University of Pittsburgh’s Human Engineering Research Laboratories in collaboration of Defense Advanced Research Projects Agency (DARPA) [^@collinger_collaborative_2014; @prabhakar_how_2015].

+[^ln-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
+The Frequently Asked Questions page includes the followingn prompt: "Have you ever dreamed of moving an object with the power of your mind?
+Mindflex Duel™ makes that dream a reality!
+Utilizing advanced Mindflex Duel™ technology, the wireless headset reads your brainwave activity.
+Concentrate...and the ball rises on a cushion of air!
+Relax...and the ball descends.
+It's literally mind over matter!" (@mindflex_mindflex:_2015)

-Morse code, co-developed between a number of American and British inventors in the first half of the 19th-century, had the advantage of an encoding scheme that did not rely on device syncrhonization.
-The 1865 ITU rules require a silince equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
-Although Morse code can be expressed in terms of ones and zeroes (binary), it is technichally a ternary code making use of at least three elements: dots, dashes, and silences of various length.
+Morse code, co-developed between a number of American and British inventors in the first half of the 19th-century, had the advantage of an encoding scheme that did not rely on device synchronization.
+The 1865 ITU rules require a silence equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
+Although Morse code can be expressed in terms of ones and zeros (binary), it is technically a ternary code making use of at least three elements: dots, dashes, and silences of various length.
 Furthermore, note that Mor